Let-s-help-each-other/COVID19-resources/README.md

 **City**: Fremont

-**What do they need help with?** TODO: Could not reach anyone.
-Call back during business hours.
+**What do they need help with?** Unused medical supplies can be dropped off at the Main hospital building between 8AM-6PM.

 **Contact information (phone, email)**: 39400 Paseo Padre Parkway, Fremont, CA 94538, 510-248-3000